leesangjun1903/NLP-and-Audio/LLM/readme.md

 - BiBERT: Accurate Fully Binarized BERT
 - Outlier Suppression: Pushing the Limit of Low-bit Transformer Language Models
 - LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale
+- ZeroQuant: Eﬃcient and Aﬀordable Post-Training Quantization for Large-Scale Transformers